+This article will provide guidance on Massachusetts Rule of Civil Procedure.
 Disclaimer: Due to the rapidly changing nature of the law, there will be times when the material on this site will not be current.
-It is provided for general information purposes only and is not intended as legal advice.
+It is provided for general information and is not intended as legal advice.
 It should not be considered comprehensive or exhaustive and is not a substitute for advice from your attorney.
-We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
-We assume no liability whatsoever for any direct, indirect or consequential damages resulting from your reliance on this material; you do so at your own risk.
+We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness, or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
+We assume no liability for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
 Seek the advice of an attorney.
-Comments, corrections or suggestions should be directed to email@example.com
+Comments, corrections, or suggestions should be directed to email@example.com

 (a) Summons: Issuance.
-Upon commencing the action the plaintiff or his attorney shall deliver a copy of the complaint and a summons for service to the sheriff, deputy sheriff, or special sheriff; any other person duly authorized by law; a person specifically appointed to serve them; or as otherwise provided in subdivision (c) of this rule.
-Upon request of the plaintiff separate or additional summons shall issue against any defendant.
-The summons may be procured in blank from the clerk, and shall be filled in by the plaintiff or the plaintiff’s attorney in accordance with Rule 4 (b).
+Upon commencing the action, the plaintiff or his attorney shall deliver a copy of the complaint and a summons for service to the sheriff, deputy sheriff, or special sheriff; any other person duly authorized by law; a person specifically appointed to serve them; or as otherwise provided in subdivision (c) of this rule.
+Upon request of the plaintiff, the separate or additional summons shall issue against any defendant.
+The summons may be procured in the blank from the clerk and shall be filled in by the plaintiff or the plaintiff’s attorney in accordance with Massachusetts Rule of Civil Procedure Rule 4 (b).

 (b) Same: Form.
-The summons shall bear the signature or facsimile signature of the clerk; be under the seal of the court; be in the name of the Commonwealth of Massachusetts; bear teste of the first justice of the court to which it shall be returnable who is not a party; contain the name of the court and the names of the parties; be directed to the defendant; state the name and address of the plaintiff’s attorney, if any, otherwise the plaintiff’s address, and the time within which these rules require the defendant to appear and defend; and shall notify him that in case of his failure to do so judgment by default may be rendered against him for the relief demanded in the complaint.
+The summons shall bear the signature or facsimile signature of the clerk; be under the seal of the court; be in the name of the Commonwealth of Massachusetts; bear teste of the first justice of the court to which it shall be returnable who is not a party; contain the name of the court and the names of the parties; be directed to the defendant; state the name and address of the plaintiff’s attorney, if any, otherwise the plaintiff’s address, and the time within which these Massachusetts Rule of Civil Procedure rules require the defendant to appear and defend, and shall notify him that in case he fails to do so judgment by default may be rendered against him for the relief demanded in the complaint.

 (c) By Whom Served.
-Except as otherwise permitted by paragraph (h) of this rule, service of all process shall be made by a sheriff, by his deputy, or by a special sheriff; by any other person duly authorized by law; by some person specially appointed by the court for that purpose; or in the case of service of process outside the Commonwealth, by an individual permitted to make service of process under the law of this Commonwealth or under the law of the place in which the service is to be made, or who is designated by a court of this Commonwealth.
+Except as otherwise permitted by paragraph (h) of this Massachusetts Rule of Civil Procedure rule, service of all process shall be made by a sheriff, by his deputy, or by a special sheriff; by any other person duly authorized by law; by some person specially appointed by the court for that purpose; or in the case of service of process outside the Commonwealth, by an individual permitted to make service of process under the law of this Commonwealth or under the law of the place in which the service is to be made, or who is designated by a court of this Commonwealth.
 A subpoena may be served as provided in Rule 45.
-Notwithstanding the provisions of this paragraph (c), wherever in these rules service is permitted to be made by certified or registered mail, the mailing may be accomplished by the party or his attorney.
+Notwithstanding the provisions of this paragraph (c), wherever in these Massachusetts Rule of Civil Procedure rules service is permitted to be made by certified or registered mail, the mailing may be accomplished by the party or attorney.

-(1) Upon an individual by delivering a copy of the summons and of the complaint to him personally; or by leaving copies thereof at his last and usual place of abode; or by delivering a copy of the summons and of the complaint to an agent authorized by appointment or by statute to receive service of process, provided that any further notice required by such statute be given.
-If the person authorized to serve process makes return that after diligent search he can find neither the defendant, nor defendant’s last and usual abode, nor any agent upon whom service may be made in compliance with this subsection, the court may on application of the plaintiff issue an order of notice in the manner and form prescribed by law.
+(1) Upon an individual by delivering a copy of the summons and the complaint to him personally; or by leaving copies thereof at his last and usual place of abode; or by delivering a copy of the summons and of the complaint to an agent authorized by appointment or by statute to receive service of process, provided that any further notice required by such statute be given.
+Suppose the person authorized to serve process makes a return that after diligent search, he can find neither the defendant, nor the defendant’s last and usual abode, nor any agent upon whom service may be made in compliance with this subsection.
+In that case, the court may rely on the application of the plaintiff to issue an order of notice in the manner and form prescribed by law.

-(2) Upon a domestic corporation (public or private), a foreign corporation subject to suit within the Commonwealth, or an unincorporated association subject to suit within the Commonwealth under a common name: by delivering a copy of the summons and of the complaint to an officer, to a managing or general agent, or to the person in charge of the business at the principal place of business thereof within the Commonwealth, if any; or by delivering such copies to any other agent authorized by appointment or by law to receive service of process, provided that any further notice required by law be given.
-If the person authorized to serve process makes return that after diligent search he can find no person upon whom service can be made, the court may on application of the plaintiff issue an order of notice in the manner and form prescribed by law.
+(2) Upon a domestic corporation (public or private), a foreign corporation subject to suit within the Commonwealth, or an unincorporated association subject to suit within the Commonwealth under a common name: by delivering a copy of the summons and of the complaint to an officer, to a managing or general agent, or the person in charge of the business at the principal place of business thereof within the Commonwealth, if any; or by delivering such copies to any other agent authorized by appointment or by law to receive service of process, provided that any further notice required by law be given.
+Suppose the person authorized to serve process makes a return that after diligent search, he can find no person upon whom service can be made.
+In that case, the court may, on the application of the plaintiff, issue an order of notice in the manner and form prescribed by law.

 (6) In any action in which the validity of an order of an officer or agency of the Commonwealth is in any way brought into question, the party questioning the validity shall forthwith forward to the Attorney General of the Commonwealth by hand or by registered or certified mail a brief statement indicating the order questioned.

 (f) Return.
 The person serving the process shall make proof of service thereof in writing to the court promptly and in any event within the time during which the person served must respond to the process.
-If service is made by a person other than a sheriff, deputy sheriff, or special sheriff, he shall make affidavit thereof.
-Proof of service outside the Commonwealth may be made by affidavit of the individual who made the service or in the manner prescribed by the law of the Commonwealth, or the law of the place in which the service is made for proof of service in an action in any of its courts of general jurisdiction.
-When service is made by mail, proof of service shall include a receipt signed by the addressee or such other evidence of personal delivery to the addressee as may be satisfactory to the court.
+If service is made by a person other than a sheriff, deputy sheriff, or special sheriff, he shall make an affidavit.
+Proof of service outside the Commonwealth may be made by affidavit of the individual who did the service or in the manner prescribed by the law of the Commonwealth or the law of the place in which the service is made for proof of service in action in any of its courts of general jurisdiction.
+When service is made by mail, proof of service shall include a receipt signed by the addressee or other evidence of personal delivery to the addressee as may be satisfactory to the court.
 Failure to make proof of service does not affect the validity of the service.

 (h) Certain Actions in Probate Courts: Service.
-Notwithstanding any other provision of these rules, in actions in the Probate Courts in the nature of petitions for instructions or for the allowance of accounts service may be made in accordance with G.L. c.
+Notwithstanding any other provision of these Massachusetts Rule of Civil Procedure rules, actions in the Probate Courts in the nature of petitions for instructions or the allowance of accounts service may be made in accordance with G.L. c.
 215, § 46, in such manner and form as the court may order.

 (i) Land Court.
 In actions brought in the Land Court, service shall be made by the court where so provided by statute.